snicker02/Serenity/README.md

 We are excited to introduce Serenity, a generative art tool designed for creating intricate patterns.
 This initial version focuses on providing a fluid workflow for drawing, editing, and layering complex geometric designs.

 ✨ Key Features
-Two Distinct Pattern Modes
+**Three Distinct Pattern Modes**

-Paradox Mode: Generates twisted, spiral-like patterns using recursive geometry.
+* **Paradox Mode:** Generates twisted, spiral-like patterns using recursive geometry.
 Perfect for creating depth and motion within a shape.

-Aura Mode: Automatically generates "echoing" lines around your primary shape.
-Includes smart geometry handling to prevent overlapping loops, ensuring clean, parallel lines.
+* **Aura Mode:** Automatically generates "echoing" lines around your primary shape.
+Includes smart geometry handling to prevent overlapping loops.
+* **Cellular Aura Mode:** Generates organic, interconnected "cells" or bubbles with echoing internal lines.

 Live Editing & Parameters